DAGWorks-Inc/burr/docs/concepts/recursion.rst

 For persistence, you'll want to use (3) to ensure a stable hash -- have the sub-application load its own state from the ID, resuming where it left off.

+We currently don't wire through persisters, although we are planning to add that shortly.
+For the meanwhile, you'll want to leverage the right persister yourself.

 When you track in the UI, you will see the following (in this example we're generating poems of different styles in parallel):

 .. image:: ../_static/recursive_steps.png